AndrioCelos/AngelAiml/readme.md

 ## Logging

 This library uses the Microsoft.Extensions.Logging framework for logging.
 Logging can be configured by passing an `ILoggerFactory` to the `Bot` constructor.
-The `AimlConsoleBot` project demonstrates how to log to the console and to a file.
+The `AimlConsoleBot` project demonstrates how to log to the console and to a file using Serilog.